Taïkan Jyoji organizes and leads two kyudo seminars a year:

 Inscriptions and information: please contact us or FKT.

-- Beginners Seminar FKT: Saturday 12 – Friday 18 August
+- Beginners Seminar FKT: Saturday 11th – Friday 17th August (to be confirmed)

 The seminars end around 1 pm, after lunch and some tidying.

 Share of running costs :

 The deposit acts as registration fee and is due to be received by the Centre one week before the beginning of the seminar.
 The Centre accepts cash, cheques and bank transfers to ‘Association de Kyudo de la Falaise Verte’ (all in euros).
 In case of cancellation up to 72 h before the beginning of the seminar, the deposit can be used by the participant for one year towards another seminar.